Weaverland Old Order Mennonite Conference

-The Weaverland Conference, also called Horning Church or Black-bumper Mennonites is a Christian denomination of Old Order Mennonites who use cars.
+The Weaverland Conference, also called Horning Church or Black-bumper Mennonites, is a Christian denomination of Old Order Mennonites who use cars.

 Names

 The popular name Horning Church came from Bishop Moses Horning, who owned a car bought for him by a parishioner.
-The group is also known as Black-bumper Mennonites for their early custom of painting over the chrome on their cars for modesty, though in the modern day this custom is only mandatory for ministers.
+The group is also known as Black-bumper Mennonites for their early custom of painting over the chrome on their cars for modesty, though in the modern day this custom is mandatory only for ministers.

 History

 The Weaverland Mennonites have their roots in the Anabaptist movement of Switzerland and Southwest Germany, including the German-speaking Alsace, that came under French rule starting in the 17th century.
 In the first two centuries or so this movement was known by the name Swiss Brethren but later adopted the name Mennonite.

 Anabaptist beginnings

 The early history of the Mennonites starts with the Anabaptists in the German and Dutch-speaking parts of central Europe.
 These forerunners of modern Mennonites were part of the Protestant Reformation, a broad reaction against the practices and theology of the Roman Catholic Church.
 Its most distinguishing feature is the rejection of infant baptism, an act that had both religious and political meaning since almost every infant born in western Europe was baptized into the Roman Catholic Church.
 Other significant theological views of the Mennonites developed in opposition to Roman Catholic views or to the views of other Protestant reformers such as Martin Luther and Huldrych Zwingli.

 Some of the followers of Zwingli's Reformed church thought that requiring church membership beginning at birth was inconsistent with the New Testament.
 They believed that the church should be completely removed from government (the proto–free church tradition), and that individuals should join only when willing to publicly acknowledge belief in Jesus and the desire to live in accordance with his teachings.
 At a small meeting in Zurich on January 21, 1525, Conrad Grebel, Felix Manz, and George Blaurock, along with twelve others, baptized each other.

 Despite strong repressive efforts of the state churches, the movement spread slowly around western Europe, primarily along the Rhine.
 Officials killed many of the earliest Anabaptist leaders in an attempt to purge Europe of the new sect.

 In the early days of the Anabaptist movement, Menno Simons, a Catholic priest in the Low Countries, heard of the movement and started to rethink his Catholic faith.
 In 1536, at the age of 40, Simons left the Roman Catholic Church.
 He soon became a leader within the Anabaptist movement, and was wanted by authorities for the rest of his life.
 His name became associated with scattered groups of nonviolent Anabaptists whom he helped to organize and consolidate.